-A rapid comparison of α - and β -elicitins provides some evident characteristics for each form, significantly differing in induction of a distal HR and resistance induction in plants.
-The most pronounced difference proceeds from the net charge which is a consequence of different number of lysine residues.
-While the number of negatively charged Asp and Glu residues is within the basic and acidic elicitins almost similar, the presence of 6 Lys residues gives the positive charge to β -elicitins and the presence of only 2-4 Lys residues gives the negative charge to α -elicitins (Figure 10).
-The important role of elicitins net charged has been supported from the beginning by the observed correlation between the necrotic index and pl (Pernollet et al., 1993).
+A rapid comparison of $\alpha$ - and $\beta$ -elicitins provides some evident characteristics for each form, significantly differing in the induction of a distal hypersensitive response and resistance induction in plants.
+The most pronounced difference appears in the net charge which is the consequence of a different number of lysine residues.
+While the number of negatively charged Asp and Glu residues is among the basic and acidic elicitins almost similar, the presence of 6 Lys residues gives a positive charge to $\beta$ -elicitins and the presence of only 2-4 Lys residues gives a negative charge to $\alpha$ -elicitins (Figure 10).
+The importance of elicitins net charge has been from the beginning by the observed correlation between the necrotic index and pl (Pernollet et al., 1993).